inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **What the difference between preset and tag?**

-Tag is a part of information that you can put in nodes, ways or shapes (polygon) to describe one of the attributes.
+A tag is a part of an information that you can put in nodes, ways or shapes (polygon) to describe one of the attributes.
 Preset is a simple way to give a tag to the objects without knowing how to fix the tag manually.
-As an example you have to give a tag to the hospital (tag amenity=hospital) to identify it correctly, but because there is are lots of tags it is easier using the preset menu that will make the correct tag automatically.
+As an example you have to give a tag to the hospital (tag amenity=hospital) to identify it correctly, but because there are lots of tags it is easier using the preset menu that will make the correct tag automatically.

 **Session 4**